Melissa Opozda

 • MRFF Million Minds Mental Health Research Mission.
 Casting the Net for What Matters: The ALIVE National Consortium for Equitable Wellbeing and Mental Health Systems Transformation.
 2025-2030, $10 million.
 Chief Investigator.

 • Movember Institute for Men's Health.
-Evaluation and Implementation Science Partner and Community Assistance Partner for the Movember Indigenous Social and Emotional Wellbeing Portfolio.
+Evaluation and Implementation Science Partner for the Movember Indigenous Social and Emotional Wellbeing Portfolio.
 2024-2029, $2.1 million.
 Chief Investigator.

 • Flinders Health and Medical Research Institute.
 Health Equity Impact Program.
 2024-2027, $210,000.
 Chief Investigator.